AB216C/Defeat-Wizard-Project/README.md

 Also, using both attack method and speciall ability will defeat wizard faster.
 Warrior do not need to heal because incase both attack and special ability are used well can defeat wizard.

-Also, incase, warrior use attack method only the entire game, he/she has ability to spy on Wizard's secret only once.
+Also, incase, the Warrior use attack method only the entire game, he/she has ability to spy on Wizard's secret only once.
 Trying to spy twice will lead to getting defeated.

 *2. Mage:*